nmc-cafes/duet-tools/paper.md

 # Acknowledgements

 Many thanks to Jenna McDanold for the introduction and continued development of the DUET program.
 I am also grateful for the guidance and mentorship from Anthony Marcozzi, as well as the support from Scott Pokswinski and the rest the NMC CAFES team.
 Special thanks to Rachel Loehman for encouraging and supporting the development of this tool.
+The development of this package was funded by the U.S. Geological Survey grant XXXXXXXXXX.

 # References